 8. Misting Fan

-This may sound really strange but children often can’t regulate their own temperature so they can often get overheated and not realize.
+This may sound really strange but children often can’t regulate their own temperature so they can often get overheated and not realise it.
 Many families will visit in school holidays which often means summertime and more than likely one of the hotter times to visit Universal Studios.

 A great way of keeping children and babies cool is having a misting fan or small fan attached to the pushchair.